mvallet91/ELAT/_posts/2019-05-21-mobile_video.md

 for the event, and then read the values of each field.
 The second one is a normal nested JSON object (check the `context` field of both records, those are nested JSON objects), so the quotes do not have to be escaped.

+##### Discovery
+As we tested ELAT on newer courses (read: with mobile viewing records) some course interaction entries were being processed with no video_id, which raised an error in the database, because it is a required field.
+Then it was a matter of diving into log files, searching for the user id and date of those video interactions to find that those records did have a video id, but in different format.

+##### Fix
 We may never find out why it was recorded as a string in the browser records, but as an object in the mobile app, all we know is that ELAT has to identify video records from a mobile application and process them differently than the browser records.